Day 1New York City

 Day 10Toronto–Niagara Falls

 Travel south along the lakeshore and through the rich farmlands and vineyards of Ontario to Niagara Falls.
 Stop at Table Rock and hear the raging waters.
 Then, board your SIGHTSEEING BOAT for amazing close-ups at the base of the falls.
 NOTE:Operation of the Niagara Falls sightseeing cruise is subject to favorable weather conditions.
 When weather is unfavorable, a walking tour through the scenic tunnels will be substituted.
-Last day of operation for the 2015 season is24 October.
+Last day of operation for the 2016 season is November 30.

 Day 11Niagara Falls–Lancaster